tejones/sap-fuse-certification/8_3-4_Performance_Load_And_Unicode_Test_Drive/README.md

 Stopping and Uninstalling the Certification Test
 ------------------------------------------------

-To uninstall the certification test and stop the JBoss Fuse run-time perform the following in the JBoss Fuse console:
+To uninstall the certification test and stop the Red Hat Fuse run-time perform the following in the Red Hat Fuse console:

-1. Enter Ctrl-c to stop monitoring the JBoss Fuse log.
+1. Enter Ctrl-c to stop monitoring the Red Hat Fuse log.
 * Run `osgi:uninstall <certification-test-bundle-number>` providing the bundle number for the certification test bundle.
 * Run `osgi:uninstall <camel-sap-bundle-number>` providing the bundle number for the component bundle.
-* Run `osgi:shutdown -f` to shutdown the JBoss Fuse runtime.
+* Run `osgi:shutdown -f` to shutdown the Red Hat Fuse runtime.